-Other Essentials Food: You are responsible for planning your meals for the duration of this program.
-In both Part I and II, we will car camp for three to six days depending on weather and conditions.
-Planning for the Part II and Part III course is somewhat complicated as the itinerary can change depending on conditions.
-Please have the first six days of food ready to be carried into the mountains.
-Food and clothing that is not needed in one area can be left in the course van.
+Food: You are responsible for planning your meals for the duration of this program.
 To aid in this process we have included meal planning guidelines and/or a day-to-day menu planner as part of your registration packet.
 Please feel free to call our administrative office for additional guidance in the food planning and packing process.
-Own Buy Passport: Required.
-At times, the course may travel to British Columbia during Parts I, II, or III.
-A driver's license is not acceptable.
 Own Buy Personal Medical Kit: For sunburn, blisters, cuts, scrapes, etc. Please include duct tape, moleskin, bandaids, blister care supplies, and prescriptions at a minimum.
 Own Buy Personal Toiletries: Bring a toothbrush, toothpaste, floss, hand sanitizer, etc. Bring one roll of toilet paper.
 Showers will be available at times during the course.
+Own Buy Hand Sanitizer: Any alcohol-based product for hand sanitizing works well.
+Own Buy

-Own Buy Sunscreen: With a Sun Protection Factor (SPF) of at least 30.
+Sunscreen : With a Sun Protection Factor (SPF) of at least 30.
 For the fair skinned, the higher the SPF the better.
 Stick applicators allow you to apply without exposing fingers.
 Dermatone produces an effective 1" diameter stick, as well as a translucent zinc oxide lotion.
 A couple of 1 oz. tubes are adequate.
 Only your face and, at times, your hands, will be exposed.
 Several small containers are better than one large one.
-Own Buy Lip Protection : Bring 2 containers/applicators with the highest SPF available.
+Own Buy Lip Protection: Bring 2 containers/applicators with the highest SPF available.
 Zinc oxide also works well (available in pharmacies) as do some models of "chapstick" that have SPF15 or higher.
 Own Buy Glacier Glasses: Choose a model with 100% UVA/UVB protection and side shields.
 If you have an extra pair, bring them too.
 Note: Those using contact lenses should also bring a pair of prescription glasses in the event that your contacts or solutions are lost or damaged by freezing.
 Own Buy Garbage Bags: Bring two or three large ones.
 They serve a variety of uses.
 Trash compactor bags, if available, are more durable.
 Own Buy Headlamp : High output LED models are preferred over older halogen models.
 Bring one set of extra batteries.
 Flashlights are not acceptable.
 Own Buy Repair Kit: Stove repair kit, Thermarest repair kit (for Thermarest pad users), crampon wrench and extra screws, 10 to 20 feet of lightweight nylon cord, small sewing kit, duct tape (can be wrapped on water bottles or trekking poles), pack waist buckle.
+Own Buy Multitool: Any multitool similar to a Leatherman is great.
+One can be shared amongst tent-mates.
+Own Buy Compass : Liquid filled.
+Appropriate for basic map and compass navigation.
+Models with adjustable declination are desirable as they make taking bearings easier.
+Maps can be purchased from AAI.
 Own Buy